seanox/virtual-environment/README.md

 # Description
 The workspace project provides a portable, file-based working environment with a modular structure for developers and users.
-It allows tools, applications and services to run within a self-contained environment using predefined paths and configurations, while attempting to avoid changes to the host system.
+It allows tools, applications and services to run within a self-contained workspace using predefined paths and configurations, while attempting to avoid changes to the host system.

-Stored on a virtual disk, the environment can be attached, detached and transferred between Windows installations on different machines.
-A Windows-based abstraction layer handles the mounting and management of this disk, allowing all operations to take place within the isolated workspace.
+Stored on a virtual disk, the workspace can be attached, detached and transferred between Windows installations on different machines.
+A Windows-based abstraction layer handles the mounting and management of this disk, allowing all operations to take place within the logically isolated workspace.
 Path, configuration and environment separation are used to maintain consistent runtime conditions and reduce unintended interaction with the host file system and registry.

 __The project consists of the [platform](platform), the [launcher](launcher) and
 the [startup tool](startup).
-The platform manages virtual drives (creation, attachment, detachment, maintenance).
-The launcher provides keyboard-based access to programs inside the environment, and the startup tool initializes services and applications.
+The platform manages virtual disks (creation, attachment, detachment, maintenance).
+The launcher provides keyboard-based access to programs inside the workspace, and the startup tool initializes services and applications.
 A [module concept](modules) for integrating external tools exists as a proof of concept but is not the current focus of development.__

-BitLocker-encrypted virtual drives are supported for environments where encryption requirements apply.
+BitLocker-encrypted virtual disks are supported for environments where encryption requirements apply.

 __Difference to [PortableApps.com](https://portableapps.com) and [portapps.io](